iansinnott/iansinnott.github.io/source/_posts/2015-05-03-in-search-of-the-ultimate-tooling-workflow.md

 ## Conclusion: Increased productivity

 This new workflow has really made me more productive.
 Writing single page apps now takes a fraction of the time it used to take.
 This is admittedly due in large part to [React][react] being an excellent library for productivity, but whatever.
-Still counts :beers:.
+Still counts 🍻.

 [webpack]: http://webpack.github.io/
 [react]: https://facebook.github.io/react/